Abstract

 Tercko/ko mice showed excessive inflammation with inflammasome activation

 In order to investigate the underlying pathomechanisms leading to a more severe course of disease in the Tercko/ko mice, inflammation parameters in the lungs were measured.
 In the course of this analysis, we applied the previously outlined groups of mice, differentiating between those with and without systemic infection in the Tercko/ko cohort.
 Several pro-inflammatory cytokines were significantly upregulated in Tercko/ko mice with systemic infection, such as Interleukin-6 (IL-6), Granulocyte-macrophage colony-stimulating factor (GM-CSF), and interleukin-1β (IL-1β).
 Other important pro-inflammatory factors like Tumor necrosis factor α (TNFα) and Interleukin-1α (IL-1α) were also elevated (Figure 2A).
-A significant upregulation of pro-inflammatory mediators was, however, solely detected in infected Tercko/ko mice compared to the corresponding non-infected control cohort (Figure 2A).
+A significant upregulation of pro-inflammatory mediators due to infection was, however; solely detected in infected Tercko/ko mice compared to the corresponding non-infected control cohort (Figure 2A).

 Intriguingly, several genes related to the NLRP3 inflammasome pathway, such as NLRP3 or Thioredoxin Interacting Protein (TXNIP), were upregulated in infected Tercko/ko, indicating activation of the inflammasome (Figure 2C; Supplemental Figure 2A).
 Notably, expression of genes encoding for TNFα, IL-1β, and IL-6 were heightened.
 Thus, the increased inflammation in the lungs of Tercko/ko mice is likely induced by activation of the NLRP3 inflammasome (Figure 2C; Supplemental Figure 2A).
 Supporting this, the Nucleotide oligomerization domain (NOD)-like receptor signaling pathway was among the most significantly enriched pathways when comparing infected Tercko/ko and young WT mice (Figure 2D).